waitai/ConfD-Demos/ext-ssh-ext-auth/README.md

-# ConfD Demo with External SSH Server and Externa Authentication
+# ConfD Demo with External SSH Server and External Authentication

 ## Introduction

-ext-ssh-ext-auth is a multi container application demonstrating how to run confd with an external ssh server while at the same time using external authentication.
-The application consist of two containers, one including confd and an ssh server, the other an external authentication service. docker-compose is used to manage the application, the containers and the configuration files.
+ext-ssh-ext-auth is a multi container application demonstrating how to run Confd with an external ssh server while at the same time using external authentication.
+The application consists of two containers, one including confd and an ssh server, the other an external authentication service. docker-compose is used to manage the application, the containers and the configuration files.